PurpleBabar/Twiger/README.md

 ## Install

 To install Twiger just open a terminal and install via composer with : *php composer create-project purplebabar/twiger nameOfYourProject*.
-Your server will have to point on your folder, the app.php file will do the rest ;).
+Your server will have to point in your folder, the app.php file will do the rest ;).

 ## Config